HannaFox/Midterm_Netflix/README.md

 # Midterm_Project_Netflix
 Ahmet and Hanna's Ironhack Midterm Project: Evaluating Netflix's Top 10 Picks of the Day in the US through the corona years (2020-2022)

-Goal of the project: Using Tableau to create insightful (moving) graphs which visualize the TV and movie consumption of netflix's database through the years 2020-2022.
+Goal of the project: Using Tableau to create insightful (moving) graphs which visualize the most popular movies and TV Series of Netflix in the years 2020-2022.
 Which movies and TV Series where the most popular in the corona years?

 Timeline of project:
 06.02.2023: Kick-off, loading the data, data grouping by month
-07.02.2023: Checking possible data joins
+07.02.2023: Checking possible data joins with IMDb databases to get further information on the Netflix database
-08.02.2023:
-09.02.2023: Preparing the presentation using storytelling methods
+08.02.2023: Checking possible options to create an animated bar chart race with Top 10 Trending 09.02.2023: Preparing the presentation using storytelling methods
 10.02.2023: 7min final presentation (+5min Q&A)